 - Select Edit and fill out the exit form.

-If you have access to view the Exit dashboard, the option will appear in the top navigation menu when you log in to TINYpulse.
+If you have access to view the Retention dashboard, the option will appear in the top navigation menu when you log in to TINYpulse.

-All charts on the Exit Home dashboard display metrics for the past 12 months.
+All charts on the Retention Home dashboard display metrics for the past 12 months.
 Here's an overview of each and how it can be useful to your business:

 - Attrition Rate*: View attrition trends month over month.
 Are you losing a lot of people at the end of the year?
 Or what about just before the summer months roll around?
 This chart can be used to pinpoint the exact point in time where you've been affected by attrition the most within the past 12 months.